 The Compensation Committee annually reviews pay and performance data from the compensation peer group as well as pay data from various compensation surveys.
 Both the peer group and survey data included companies that were comparable to the Company with respect to revenue level, market capitalization, industry segment, and competitive employment market.
 The specific peer companies, survey sources, and forms of analysis change from year to year based on the best available data and the key priorities of the Compensation Committee.
 The Committee considered this information along with other relevant information, such as the Company's performance and that of each executive officer.
-Our CEO also presented recommendations to the Compensation Committee regarding the compensation of the NEOs.
+Our CEO also presented recommendations to the Compensation Committee for our executive officers (other than himself).
+No other executive officer has direct input to the Compensation Committee regarding the compensation of the NEOs.